 - Make accessing the new Beaulieu station a more attractive offer, reducing the need to travel into Chelmsford city centre.
 This will take 900 vehicles out of the city centre each morning peak, helping reduce pressure on the network, which currently only has 4% capacity at peak times.

 - Provide easier access to the A12.

 - Enable the 7,000 commuters who travel to Chelmsford from the Braintree area to get to work more quickly.

 - In conjunction with the station, the bypass will support the sustainable delivery of over 14,000 new homes, all with excellent choice and connectivity to a wide range of jobs, amenities and transport modes.

 The following video was created in 2020 and explains the background to the Chelmsford North East Bypass project, as well as outlining the proposed bypass route and highlighting key elements of the scheme.

-Please note that some design changes have been made since the video was published and are not reflected in the visualisations of scheme.
+Please note that some design changes have been made, in consultation with land owners, since the video was published and are not reflected in the visualisations of scheme.

-The tender period for the main works contract is scheduled to start this summer, with responses due in November and a contract expected to be awarded in early 2023.
+The tender period for the main works contract started on Friday 29 July 2022 and a contract is expected to be awarded in early 2023.

-Subject to acquiring the required land, construction of the Chelmsford North East Bypass is currently scheduled to start in Spring 2023 and expected to be completed in summer 2025.
+Subject to acquiring the required land, construction of the Chelmsford North East Bypass is currently scheduled to start in 2023 and expected to be completed in 2025/2026.

 Housing Infrastructure Fund